-All employees of TTC Group will receive adequate training on provisions of data protection law specific for their role.
-Further training will be given as requested or if there is a move in role or responsibilities.
+You will receive adequate training on provisions of data protection law specific for your role.
+You must complete all training as requested.
+If you move role or responsibilities, you are responsible for requesting new data protection training relevant to your new role or responsibilities.